amnaahmed567/bb84-hybrid-encryption/ACTIVITY_DIAGRAM.md

 ## Rendering Instructions

 ### For GitHub:
-1. Copy this entire file to your repository
+1. Copy this file to your repository
 2. GitHub will automatically render Mermaid diagrams
 3. View the file in GitHub's web interface